caovicto/CaliaNova/about.md

 <br>
 <br>

 Updates Mondays, Wednesdays, and Fridays.
-Full issues are released ahead of schedule on <a href="https://app.gumroad.com/chiptunemacaroon">Gumroad</a>, and indivdual pages are posted on <a href="https://www.patreon.com/chiptunemacaroon">Patreon</a> as they are finished; the site several pages behind.
+Full issues are released ahead of schedule on <a href="https://app.gumroad.com/chiptunemacaroon">Gumroad</a>, and indivdual pages are posted on <a href="https://www.patreon.com/chiptunemacaroon">Patreon</a> as they are finished; the site runs several pages behind.

 Calia Nova is written and illustrated by <a href="https://www.oliviabarone.com/about">Olivia Barone</a>.